SeasideSt/Seaside-Legacy30/repository/Seaside-Tests-Core.package/WAContextTest.class/README.md

-A WAServerTest is the base class for all tests that need a server in the request context.
+I am the base class for all tests that need a WARequestContext present.